DavidJohnQuinlan/pre_commit_hooks/README.md

 the pre-commit package and some pre-commit hooks.

 ### Installation and configuration
-To install the `pre-commit` Python package use the following command in your Python
+To install the `pre-commit` Python package use the following command in a Python
 environment:

 `pip install pre-commit`

-Now that pre-commit has been installed, add it to your repositories `requirements.txt` file.
+Now that pre-commit has been installed, add it to the repositories `requirements.txt` file.

-Next, we will need to create the `.pre-commit-config.yaml` file.
-This file defines the hooks which we wish to include and the locations of there respective repositories.
+Next, it is necessary to create the `.pre-commit-config.yaml` file.
+This file defines the hooks one wishes to include and the locations of there respective repositories.
 It is also possible to define some initial basic pre-commit hooks in this file too.
 For example some hooks have been added to check for files too large for git or files that contain merge conflict strings.
 For more details on potentially useful hooks see `https://pre-commit.com/hooks.html`.

 It is also worth noting that pre-commit only runs against staged files.
-Pre-commit will continue to complain when you commit until you make the required changes and subsequently add their files.
+Pre-commit will continue to complain when commiting until the required changes have been made and changed files subsequently added.

-We will also use the `isort`, `black` and `flake8` plugin hooks to ensure that our Python code satisfies a basic set of style requirements.
+The `isort`, `black` and `flake8` plugin hooks can also be used to ensure that the Python code satisfies a basic set of style requirements.

 #### isort
-isort is a Python library to sort imports alphabetically.
+isort is a Python library which sorts imports alphabetically.
 It also automatically separates libraries into sections sorted by type.

 #### black